takingurstuff/The-ultimate-prodigy-hacks/README.md

 step 1: copy the code that seems interesting.

-step 2: create a bookmarklet (however on microsoft edge click the star icon, and with opera click on the heart icon).
+step 2: create a bookmarklet (however on microsoft edge click the star icon, and with brave click the banner shaped icon, and with opera click on the heart icon).

 step 3: name it whatever you want.